alfredomartinezjr/wosostats/resources/definitions.md

 **Dribbled by an opponent due to being turned** - `dribbled.turned`, `dt`

 When a defender is turned and allows a possessing player to dribble past her.
 Usually the result of a defender getting caught going the wrong way due to a feint.

+**Dispossessing through a ball shield** - `dispossess.ball.shield`, `dbs`

+When a defender steps in between a player of the possessing team and shields the ball away from her until another player from the defending team either recovers the ball or clears it away, or until the ball goes out of bounds.

+**Dispossessing through a steal** - `dispossess.steal`, `ds`

+When a defender wins the ball without the possessing player having had a chance to take on the player or get rid of the ball.
+Usually the result of a defender sneaking up on a player from behind.

+**Dispossessing a lost touch** - `dispossess.lost.touch`, `dlt`

+When a defender steps up to win a ball that the possessing player, usually under pressure, gives away due to a bad touch.

 **Pressuring an opponent** - `pressured`, `p`